Stanislasss/fortune-backend/README.md

 As mentioned in the CI section, deploys are being made by Travis using a dedicated Kubernetes Service Account.

-The steps are very simple, I download the kubectl to travis machine, create the config based on the environments below:
+The steps are very simple, the command `make ci` does the following
+1. Download and install kubectl binary
+2. Create Kubeconfig file under `~/.kube/config`
+3. Run `deployer.sh`

+The below environments are used to create the Kubeconfig file.

 | Env              |               Description                |
 | ---------------- | :--------------------------------------: |